vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 In 2024q4, we developed the core functionality of mixnet and integrated it with libp2p.
 To enhance compatibility, we saw fit to replace the custom transport protocol with a TCP-based one.
-Additionally, we implemented two proofs of concept: anonymized ping and anonymized plain gossipsub over new transport protocol.
+Additionally, we implemented two proofs of concept: anonymized ping and anonymized plain gossipsub with new transport protocol.

 ### Narratives